List of universities in Serbia

 This is a list of universities in Serbia.

-There are eighteen universities in Serbia, nine public and nine private universities.
+There are eighteen universities in Serbia, eight public and nine private universities.
 Apart from universities and faculties, there are also public and private colleges.

 As of 2024–25 school year, there are 210,678 enrolled students at universities in Serbia, of whom 175,789 (83.4%) study at public universities and 34,889 (16.6%) at private universities.
 Also, there are 41,134 enrolled students at independent faculties and public and private colleges in Serbia.